ch-arslanahmad/school_management_system_java/database/README.md

 Next up what is:

-#### Primary Key:
+#### Primary Key

 A key that makes a row unique, like how your national ID number is, but In a table.
 Foreign Key:

 #### Foreign KEY

 A row that links or references to some foreign row which has a unique ID, mostly a primary key but can a unique key simply.

 It's like your passport which allows you to visit another country, in this case another table.